codemagic-ci-cd/codemagic-sample-projects/integrations/patrol-demo-project/README.md

 - Make sure that the CLI version is compatible with your Patrol version in pubspec.yaml.
 You can check the compatibility in the [Patrol compatibility table](https://patrol.leancode.co/documentation/compatibility-table).

+3. Authorize Google Cloud SDK for Firebase Test Lab access
-3. Configure App IDs (main app: `pl.leancode.patrol.Example.dev`, test runner: `pl.leancode.patrol.Example`)
+4. Configure App IDs (main app: `pl.leancode.patrol.Example.dev`, test runner: `pl.leancode.patrol.Example`)
-4. Run Fastlane `ios_patrol` lane for code signing setup
+5. Run Fastlane `ios_patrol` lane for code signing setup
-5. Build iOS bundle using `patrol build ios --clear-permissions --release --verbose`
+6. Build iOS bundle using `patrol build ios --clear-permissions --release --verbose`
-6. Create a zip archive of the iOS build products
+7. Create a zip archive of the iOS build products
-7. Send tests to Firebase Test Lab for execution on physical iOS devices
+8. Send tests to Firebase Test Lab for execution on physical iOS devices

 **Artifacts:**